Quartz/bad-data-guide/README.md

 ### Zeros replace missing values

 Worse than missing values is when an arbitrary value is used instead.
 This can be the result of a human not thinking through the implications or it can happen as the result of automated processes that simply don't know how to handle null values.
 In any case if you see zeros in a series of numbers you should ask yourself if that values is really the number `0` or if it instead means "nothing".
 If you aren't sure, ask your source.
+The same caution should be exercised for other data types where a `0` is represented in other ways.
+For example a false `0` value for a date is often displayed as `1970-01-01T00:00:00Z` or `1969-12-31T24:59:59Z` which is the [Unix epoch for timestamps](https://en.wikipedia.org/wiki/Unix_time#Encoding_time_as_a_number).
+A false `0` for a location might be represented as `0°00'00.0"N+0°00'00.0"E` or simply `0°N 0°E` which is a point in the Atlantic Ocean just south of Ghana often referred to as [Null Island](https://en.wikipedia.org/wiki/Null_Island).

 See also: